il0106/Activity-at-Financial-University/README.md

 6) finding solutions for system of equations via fsolve from scipy
 7) colormaps
 ## Gradient busting with gen optimizing
-This is my article for a magazine (https://cyberleninka.ru/article/n/primenenie-geneticheskogo-algoritma-nastroyki-gradientnogo-bustinga-dlya-prognozirovaniya-izmeneniya-otkrytogo-interesa-po-dannym).
+This is my article for a magazine (https://cyberleninka.ru/article/n/primenenie-geneticheskogo-algoritma-nastroyki-gradientnogo-bustinga-dlya-prognozirovaniya-izmeneniya-otkrytogo-interesa-po-dannym or there https://www.elibrary.ru/ip_restricted.asp?rpage=https%3A%2F%2Fwww%2Eelibrary%2Eru%2Fitem%2Easp%3Fid%3D48250558).
 The gist is hyperparameter optimization via genetic algorithms.
 Perfoming such tricks as:
 1) GradientBoostingRegressor
 2) building a python class for optimizing